 Etsy marketing is taking on a whole new dimension.

-Back in 2013, Etsy quietly launched an affiliate program, a fact that, in late 2015, is still not well known to Etsy shop owners.
+Back in 2013, Etsy quietly launched an affiliate program, a fact that, several years later, I still don't see a lot of Etsy shop owners talking about.

 If you sell your crafts through an Etsy shop, you should definitely be aware of the affiliate program and consider taking a few steps to take advantage of this Etsy marketing opportunity.